 - 9.1.
 Staff who are concerned about the conduct of a colleague towards a child are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation or whether a report could jeopardise their colleague's career.
-All staff must remember that the welfare of the child is paramount and the Trust's Whistleblowing and Allegations of Abuse Against Staff policies. - 9.2.
+All staff must remember that the welfare of the child is paramount.
+The Trust's Whistleblowing and Allegations of Abuse Against Staff policies. - 9.2.
 All concerns of poor practice or concerns about a child's welfare brought about by the behaviour of colleagues should be reported to the head teacher.
-Complaints about the head teacher should be reported to the chair of Governors and CEO.
-Complaints about the CEO should be reported to the chair of Trust Board.
+Complaints about the head teacher should be reported to the chair of Governors.